PatrycjaBochnak/PatrycjaBochnak/README.md

 - 🥷 I’m currently increasing my skills in **ReactJS** and **Typescript**.

 - 📩 Open to contact with you: **patrycjabochnak@protonmail.com**
+-
+- ⚡ Fun fact about me: I'm allergic to onions and my favorite chips are onion chips. ¯\_(ツ)_/¯

 <h3 align="left">Hit me up:</h3>
 <p align="center">